sergidelacruz/economic-crisis-prediction-ml/README.md

 - inflation instability
 - financial sector stress indicators

+Countries experiencing rapid credit expansion were significantly more likely to enter crisis periods in subsequent years.
 These results are consistent with economic literature on crisis early warning systems.

 ---